DCHHV/HHV_SCA_Demo/docs/README.md

 Despite all of that however, Stage 3 is weak and the PIN can be derived through other means.

 When starting up the demo, the intro screen on the terminal talks about setup and other background information and asks you to press "Enter" to continue.
 In the background, a timer is running from the moment the PIC is released from internal reset.
 It is when "Enter" is pressed on the keyboard that this 8-bit timer is sampled and used as a seed value for all of the expected PINs.
-This seed is also printed in such a way that it is hidden on many serial terminals.
+This seed is also printed in such a way that it is hidden on most serial terminals.

 From this seed, a PRNG using a Galois Linear Feedback Shift Register is used to transform it to the next step.
 The first transformation is used for Stage 0, it is transformed again for Stage 1, etc. Each stage only transforms the number one time.
 However, since the seed and each transformation of the PRNG is only 8-bits, it is a fairly weak PRNG that allows it to be easily discovered.